francescogerardomarra/its/learning/docker/dockerfile/caching/example/non-optimized/non_optimized.md

 **Image:**

-In this image we consider the following scenario:
+In this image, we consider the following scenario:
 - we already build the image once;
 - we are building the image for the second time, just changing a line within the Java code;
 - instructions with `-` don't invalidate the cache because they only add metadata to the image;